How Write a Music Funding Application

 When you've filled in your application, check the whole form through and ask someone to proofread it for you, before giving it one final read yourself.
 Almost all funders are oversubscribed, but no matter how worthy of funding your project is if you haven't supplied all the details they've asked for, your application may be rejected.

 When you send an application, send it at least a few days before the deadline to ensure it arrives in time.
 If possible, deliver the application in person.
 If sending it by mail, ideally send it by courier or by guaranteed delivery.
 Most organizations won't return submitted material, so don't send original documents.

 Most organizations will confirm they've received your application.
 If you haven't heard from the funder, there's no harm in checking in with them to confirm receipt, but don't pester them.
 It may be weeks or even months before a decision is made.
 In the meantime, make plans to continue with the project if the funding doesn't come through.

 Congratulations on receiving funding.
 At this point, most funders will ask you to sign a formal contract stating what they will pay you, and when, and what they expect from you.
 If you think your project may change, make sure you keep the funders informed.
 Most funders will disburse monies when certain milestones are met, but some may not pay you until the project is completed, so be clear on the terms.

 If You Don't Get Funding

 Even if your project met all the criteria, it may not be funded.
-You should have a back-up plan in case funding doesn't come through.
+You should have a backup plan in case funding doesn't come through.
 Contact the organization and find out why your application failed, and if you can re-apply.
-Don't harrass them, however.
+Don't harass them, however.
 They'll have lots of failed applicants, so their time is limited.